PaddlePaddle/VisualDL/docs/how_to_dev_frontend_en.md

 San is a JavaScript component framework that helps the developer to implement web component in MVVM architecture pattern.

-San allows you to define a self-content view model in a .san file and attach view model objects to DOM objects.
+San allows you to define a self-contained view model in a .san file and attach view model objects to DOM objects.
-By doing so, the view layer is much cleaner and easier to implement.
-View layer only needs to specify the layout of the page.

 To learn more about [san](https://github.com/ecomfe/san)

 ## ECharts

-To draw the graphs we use ECharts's framework.
-It can pilot charts and graphs with just a few lines of code.
-You can create a custom graph according to your needs.
-VisualDL's histogram is an example of a custom chart.
+We use ECharts javascript library to render our charts and graphs.
+ECharts is a leading open source charting library that supports numerous data visualization.

 To learn more about ECharts framework, please visit [ECharts](https://ecomfe.github.io/echarts-doc/public/en/index.html).